There are four main options for faculty looking to publish content to the web for a class or project:

 - The main college website: build content on www.amherst.edu using a variety of display options.

 - WordPress: when you need functionality beyond what the main site offers.

 - Traditional Web Server: space for web sites built from scratch.

-- Web hosting: IT-hosted server space for DIY web projects
+- Web hosting: IT-hosted server space for DIY web projects.

 IT can provide a Linux VPS or "virtual private server" for hosting websites for faculty or class projects with requirements that can't be addressed by the College main website or Wordpress.
-Learn more about web hosting here.